A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can I use my health savings account (HSA) to pay for COVID testing and treatment?

 Yes, you can use your HSA to pay for COVID testing and treatment costs that you pay out-of-pocket.
-For the most part, your health insurance (including high-deductible health plans) should cover the cost of COVID-19 vaccinations, which means you won’t have out-of-pocket costs for that.
+For the most part, your health insurance (including high-deductible health plans) should cover the cost of COVID-19 vaccinations, which means you won't have out-of-pocket costs.

-But if you need treatment for COVID, you’ll likely need to pay your plan’s normal cost-sharing.
-And health plans no longer have to pay for COVID testing now that the public health emergency has ended, which means you will likely have out-of-pocket costs for PCR and at-home COVID tests.
-You can use your HSA funds to cover those out-of-pocket costs if you choose to do so.
+If you need treatment for COVID, you'll likely need to pay your plan's normal cost-sharing.
+And health plans do not have to pay for COVID testing now that the public health emergency has ended, which means you should expect to have out-of-pocket costs COVID testing.

 IRS relaxed HDHP rules to address COVID testing and treatment